tomy96-frontend/simple_firebase_9/README.md

 --add webpack.config.js ={
     const path = require('path')

-    -mode: {we first specify a mode and so i've specified development}, <br>
+    -mode: {we first specify a mode and so i've specified development},
-    -entry: ./src/index.js {this is the entry file and here I reach index.jst} <br>
+    -entry: ./src/index.js {this is the entry file and here I reach index.jst}
     -ouptput: {this is an object first property of the object is a path and second property of the object filename }

  -watch: { we have a watch property, which monitors and translates changes in real time to bundle.js }
 } <br>

-4.step
+4.step <br>
---Make a custom script  in our packge.json { "build":"webpack" } and then run the npm run build command and you will see that the bundle.js will appear inside the dist folder
+--Make a custom script  in our packge.json { "build":"webpack" } and then run the <strong> npm run build<storng> command and you will see that the bundle.js will appear inside the dist folder